AI as We Describe It: How Large Language Models and Their Applications in Health are Represented Across Channels of Public Discourse: Results

-We observed differences in writing style across discourse channels (Fig.~\ref{fig:style}), which reflect the underlying communication goals and norms of each venue.
+We observed differences in writing style across discourse channels (Fig.~\ref{fig:style}), which reflects the underlying communication goals and norms of each venue.
 First, News and Research Press displayed the highest level of analytical writing that is related to logical reasoning and formal communication.
 This tendency aligns with the expectation of rationality and professionalism in institutional communication.
 In comparison, the other three user-driven social media platforms exhibited lower and more varied levels of analytical style, which suggests a tendency for these social media platforms to prioritize accessibility over formal reasoning.

 The second dimension, clout, captures self-focused expressions that are associated with confidence and leadership.
-Contrary to analytical expressions, YouTube and TikTok had higher scores, indicating that content creators on these two platforms tended to present themselves as leading or persuasive figures.
-These platforms would use more certainty words (e.g., never, definitely) and fewer tentative words (e.g., maybe, perhaps); for instance, ``they are the companions you can \textit{always} trust, \textit{always} just a message away.''
-Meanwhile, consistent with the neutral and institutional stance of News and Research Press, they had a lower prevalence of self-focused expressions.
-On the contrary, YouTube and TikTok tended to use more collective pronouns such as ``\textit{we} love that ChatGPT thinks like \textit{us}.''
+Contrary to analytical expressions, YouTube and TikTok had higher scores, indicating that content creators on these two platforms tended to present themselves as opinion-influencing figures.
+These two platforms tended to use more collective pronouns (e.g., \textit{``\textbf{we} love that ChatGPT thinks like \textbf{us}''}) or second-person singular pronouns (e.g., \textit{``so \textbf{you} have downloaded ChatGPT and played around with it. \textbf{you} liked it but \textbf{you}'re probably asking how do I save money with it''}), potentially because these platforms encourage videos with one-to-one conversational styles and expressions of shared feelings.
+Dunn's post hoc test further demonstrated that YouTube and TikTok had significantly higher clout scores than other channels.
+Both platforms also used more certainty words (e.g., \textit{never, definitely}) and fewer tentative words (e.g., \textit{maybe, perhaps}); for instance, \textit{``they are the doctors you can \textbf{always} trust, \textbf{always} just a message away.''}

-Lastly, all public channels incorporated a lower level of authentic communication styles, which means public discussions on LLMs had a high degree to which a person is self-monitoring.
+Lastly, all public channels incorporated a lower level of authentic communication styles, suggesting they had a high degree to which a person is self-monitoring.
 This lower authentic tendency suggests that cognitive process words could be used to support statements, and the overall language is more abstract.
 Among them, News and Research Press had the lowest average levels, which can be explained by expectations for professional writing to avoid personal or informal language.

-\subsection{Informational Content: What information on health subdomains, narrative framing, and risk disclosure is communicated in public discourse on LLMs?}